aws/aws-lambda-dotnet/README.md

 ### Amazon.Lambda.AspNetCoreServer

-Packages makes it easy to run ASP.NET Core Web API applications as Lambda functions.
+Package makes it easy to run ASP.NET Core Web API applications as Lambda functions.
 For more information see the [README.md](Libraries/src/Amazon.Lambda.AspNetCoreServer/README.md) file for Amazon.Lambda.AspNetCoreServer.

 ### Amazon.Lambda.TestUtilities